 The Kalahari Desert is in southern Africa, covering much of Botswana, as well as parts of Namibia and South Africa.

-Central Kalahari GR Safaris
+79 Kalahari Safaris

 By Harriet Nimmo